• Skip to primary navigation

 Pumpkin and soymilk mixture that has been blended.

-Blend the pumpkin sauce mixture until smooth and creamy.
-Add more pasta water if necessary to achieve desired consistency.
+Step 4: Blend the pumpkin sauce mixture until smooth and creamy.

 Pasta water being added to a large skillet to cook garlic and spices.

-Add ¼ cup of pasta cooking water to a large skillet or saute pan.
+Step 5: Add ¼ cup of pasta cooking water to a large saute pan.
 Turn the heat to medium.

 Garlic and spices being added to a hot skillet with pasta water on the stovetop.

-Pumpkin sauce mixture being added to the skillet with sautéed garlic and spices.
+Pumpkin mixture being added to the sauté pan with the garlic and spices.

-Add pumpkin sauce mixture to the skillet with sauteed garlic and spices.
+Step 8: Add the pumpkin sauce mixture to the skillet, along with the sautéed garlic and spices.

 Creamy pumpkin pasta sauce being stirred in the skillet with a wooden spoon.

-Combine the pasta with the sauce until it is well-coated.
+Step 10: Combine the pasta with the pumpkin sauce.
+Toss the cooked pasta with the sauce until it is well coated.

 Skillet with creamy vegan pumpkin pasta with sauce coating the spaghetti pasta.